Date: 03/01/2023

 Sherard, Mississippi plantation.
 In addition, the homes did not have bathroom

 indoors.
-The outhouse, see above, was the toilet, located 50 to 100 meters from
+The outhouse, see above, was the toilet, located

 the home.
 The plantation homes had no indoor plumbing.
 Families used outdoors